jayprachaya/prachaya/index.md

 # Hello
-> I am a data scientist with a focus on using AI to enhance the quality of healthcare through medical research.
-My expertise lies in deep learning, particularly in image processing, and I am currently interested in Vision Transformer and Reinforcement Learning.
-I constantly update the latest developments to stay current in the field.
+> I am a data scientist with a passion for medical research to enhance the quality of healthcare with artificial intelligence.
+My area of expertise lies in deep learning, particularly in image processing, including image detection and segmentation.
+Currently, I'm interested in Vision Transformer (ViT) and Reinforcement Learning (RL).
+I constantly update the latest developments in the AI field.

 ### Personal Details
 * Mobile: (+66) 94-659-3030